 An introductory look into the Brain and Nervous System

 The brain is the master controller of the body and is part of your Central Nervous System (CNS).
 There are billions of nerve cells, also called neurons, in the nervous system.
 The brain alone has about one hundred billion neurons in it, which to put into perspective, is as many stars as in the Milky Way galaxy.
 The neurons of the brain and its continuation down through the spinal cord make up the CNS.
 This vital and delicate system is housed safely within your skull and spinal vertebrae.
 Outside of the CNS is the Peripheral Nervous System, or PNS.
 The PNS composes all nerves outside of the brain and spinal cord and carries both sensory and motor messages.
-Communication in the body is a two way street, messages travel from the brain to the body and from the body back to the brain.
+Communication in the body is a two-way street, messages travel from the brain to the body and from the body back to the brain.
 In fact, there are more messages sent from the body to the brain as updates constantly arrive from all body systems, organs, muscles, hormones, and even bacteria in the gut.
-It is through the nervous system that that your body can maintain internal homeostasis while simultaneously respond and adapt to the external environment.
+It is through the nervous system that your body can maintain internal homeostasis while simultaneously respond and adapt to the external environment.

 Incredible Nervous System Facts